Condition expressions¶

 The following expression matches on the Component's Package URL, using a regular expression in RE2 syntax.

-Additionally, it checks whether the Component's version falls into a given vers range using
+It also checks whether the Component's version falls into a given vers range using

 1 2 | |

-The expression will match:
+The expression matches:

 pkg:maven/com.acme/acme-lib@0.1.0pkg:maven/com.acme/acme-lib@0.9.9